National Bank of Yugoslavia: Communist era

 From 1955, the monobank framework was softened with the re-establishment of communal (local) banks and of specialized banks.
 The latter included the Yugoslav Bank for Foreign Trade (1955, later known as Jugobanka), Yugoslav Investment Bank (1956, later known as Investbanka), and Yugoslav Agricultural Bank (1958), complemented in 1978 with the Yugoslav Bank for International Economic Cooperation.
 In 1961–1962, "regional banks" were established in each of the country's six Republics.
 More freedom to create investment banks and commercial banks was introduced in 1965, further eroding the overwhelming dominance of the National Bank.
 As a consequence, many new banks were formed in the 1960s and 1970s, including non-depository "internal banks" (financial arms of companies and other public bodies) and depository "basic banks".
 Among these, Beobanka and Beogradska banka became the system's dominant banks together with Jugobanka and Investbanka, but all would have had to be liquidated in 2002 after they were found insolvent together with 80 percent of what then remained of the Yugoslav banking sector.

-In 1971–1972, a major reform resulted in the establishment of a "system of national banks" with the NBY at its center.
-A separate "National Bank" was established in each of the country's six Republics and two Autonomous Provinces, forming an integrated system together with the NBY, with a Board of Governors consisting of the respective heads of the NBY and of the eight sub-federal National Banks.
+In 1971–1972, a major reform resulted in the establishment of the System of National Banks which replaced the NBJ as Yugoslavia's collective monetary authority.
+A separate National Bank was established in each of the country's six Republics and two Autonomous Provinces, forming an integrated system together with the NBJ, with a Board of Governors consisting of the respective heads of the NBJ and of the eight sub-federal National Banks.
 The latter were autonomous institutions under the law of their respective sub-federal jurisdictions.

 The policy framework was associated with an increasingly dramatic loss of control over inflation, which reached an annual average 17.5 percent during the 1970s, 75 percent in the 1980s, and a hyperinflationary regime by the end of 1989.
 The National Bank accumulated macroeconomically significant losses during that period.

 Breakup of Yugoslavia

 In January 1991, it was revealed that the Parliament of the Yugoslav Republic of Serbia had passed secret legislation compelling the respective National Banks of Serbia, Kosovo and Vojvodina to provide $1.8 billion worth of funding without approval or knowledge of the federal government, in egregious breach of the Yugoslav monetary system's legal framework that was described as "theft from the other republics" and "an astonishing act of economic sabotage".
-This event accelerated the breakup of Yugoslavia, during which the respective National Banks of Bosnia and Herzegovina, Croatia, Macedonia, and Slovenia left the NBY-centered system and became fully independent central banks for their respective countries.
+This event accelerated the breakup of Yugoslavia, during which the respective National Banks of Bosnia and Herzegovina, Croatia, Macedonia, and Slovenia left the NBJ-centered system and became fully independent central banks for their respective countries.
 In late 1992, all four republics became members of the International Monetary Fund, as also did rump Yugoslavia which in the meantime had renamed itself Serbia and Montenegro.
-In 1993, the respective National Banks of Kosovo, Montenegro, Serbia, and Vojvodina were merged back into the NBY.
+In 1993, the respective National Banks of Kosovo, Montenegro, Serbia, and Vojvodina were merged back into the NBJ.